dumparing/RecommendationEngine/README.md

 GOAL:
 Recommendation engine where the user inputs an activity and we output a location.

-MySQL, Python
-HTML, CSS, PHP
+MySQL, Python, HTML, CSS, PHP

 Understand the Problem: